 Contractors should be registered with the Cavity Insulation Guarantee Association (CIGA) who guarantee work done by those registered for 25 years.
 You may find their Frequently Asked Questions useful and CIGA's Good Practice Guide will help you ensure your walls are suitable for cavity wall insulation and that the job is done correctly.

-Every building must now be issued with an energy performance certificate when it is constructed, rented out (except HMOs) or sold.
-The certificate will make suggestions of ways to improve the energy performance of a property, but more importantly will allow prospective tenants to compare buildings on energy performance.
+Every building must now be issued with an energy performance certificate (EPC) when it is constructed, rented out (except HMOs) or sold.
+The certificate suggest ways to improve the energy performance of a property but, more importantly, it will allow prospective tenants to compare buildings on energy performance.